-• Strategy and Funding:
+Strategy and Funding:

-During FY21, the Board worked with management to identify and anticipate industry trends to ensure that the Group's strategy is designed to address these trends as well as other industry dynamics, such as the competitive landscape.
+During FY22, the Board worked with management to identify and anticipate industry trends to ensure that the Group's strategy is designed to address these trends as well as other industry dynamics, such as the competitive landscape.
 The Board also reviewed relationships with the Group's main partners and suppliers.
 Together with our Partners over the past five years, the Group successfully executed its strategy of becoming a leading provider of last mile rural broadband solutions through a combined offering of both satellite and fixed wireless products.
-The Board believes that the Disposal of Quickline provides the Group with the opportunity to crystalise an attractive return on invested capital to support the further progress of the Continuing Group.